 When the judge asked her husband what the durian was called, he was too shy to answer.
 So the judge asked him for his wife’s name.
 He found his tongue enough to reply, “Manee.”

-Manee and her husband were primarily rubber farmers, but they had an orchard around their house with trees planted by the previous owner, and Mr. Germ and Mrs. Ping.
+Manee and her husband were primarily rubber farmers, but they had an orchard around their house with trees planted by the previous owner, a Mr. Germ and Mrs. Ping.
 Around 1955, when Manee was 22 years old, her mother-in-law purchased the land for the young couple as a wedding gift.
 The tree was already there.

 The tree is still there.

 Just last week we brought a Durian Tour group to see it.
 We braved a torrential rainstorm to stand beneath its old snaking branches.

 Seeing the tree is like coming to the center of a tiny-tiny-tiny universe.
 It’s one of those places where you feel yourself at the start of something that was insignificant until it wasn’t anymore.

 How could Puangmanee stay insignificant when it tastes like this?